binary42/OpenDDS_SkeletonNodeCpp/README.md

 ##Usage Notes

-   This node wraps the demo gui for the RTIMULib, semonstrating the ability to recieve IMU data from a remote system, communicating over DDS with the Best Effort QoS parameter.
+   This node readers remote IMU DDS messages, and deplays a subset, demonstrating the ability to recieve IMU data from a remote system, communicating over DDS with the Best Effort QoS parameter.

   Receives IMU data over the "ImuData" topic.